teoljungberg/tunit/README.md

-# Rtest
+# Tunit

-`rtest` is my take on building a testing framework, it's heavily influenced by [minitest](https://github.com/seattlerb/minitest).
+`tunit` is my take on building a testing framework, it's heavily influenced by [minitest](https://github.com/seattlerb/minitest).